 Help save the shrike!
-Indiana Audubon, in partnership with the Division of Fish and Wildlife and the Loggerhead Shrike Working Group have teamed up to help provide shrubs for shrikes in the Adopt a Shrike Program.
+Indiana Audubon, the Indiana DNR Division of Fish and Wildlife, and the Loggerhead Shrike Working Group have teamed up to help provide shrubs for shrikes through the Adopt a Shrike Program.

 The loggerhead shrike is a state endangered species that has experienced precipitous declines in recent years.
 In the late 1980s, Indiana’s Loggerhead Shrike population consisted of nearly one hundred breeding pairs.
 Ongoing monitoring efforts now identify fewer than ten breeding pairs annually in the entire state.
 Habitat loss due to changes in land use is likely a contributing factor, as much of the grassland habitat in their historical range has been developed or converted to large scale agriculture.

-Want to learn more about the shrike research being done and ways you can help the program, visit the Loggerhead Shrike Working group at www.loggerheadshrike.org or the DNR Shrike page at www.in.gov/dnr/fishwild/3370.htm.
-If you’d like to learn more about the DNR Nongame Fund, or to donate directly, visit here.
+Want to learn more about the shrike research being done and ways you can help the program, visit the Loggerhead Shrike Working group at loggerheadshrike.org or the DNR Shrike page at in.gov/dnr/fishwild/3370.htm.
+If you’d like to learn more about the DNR Nongame Wildlife Fund, or to donate directly, click here.

 ADOPT A SHRIKE TODAY!